BaylorComputerEngineering/lab1-fix/readme.md

 In the scenario where you accidentally joined the wrong team, email me your username and the team you are supposed to be in.

+## Assignments

+Once you successfully joined/created a team & accepted the assignemnt, you can always see you assignments at https://github.com/BaylorComputerEngineering .
+The team creation/joining is one time only, so we don't have to go through this again.

+Once you have access to your assignment, you should update the readme.md in lab1 as we have discussed in lab 1:

+- clone the repo
+- make changes
+- add / commit your changes
+- push it back to github
+- verifying your change by go to your assignment page to see if they are there

+I want both of team members do some changes this time even though the things you have change is only a few lines, just so that everyone can get familiar with the process.
+So what you can do is:

+- One member clone, make changes, and push back to github
+- Verify the changes on github
+- The other member clone, make rest of the changes, and push back to github
+- Verify the changes on github

+Or you can also do,

+- Both member clone the origin assignment seperately.
+- One member make changes and push it back to github
+- Verify the changes on github
+- The other member pull the changes from github
+- make changes and push it back to github
+- Verify the changes on github
+- Member who made the first change pull from the github to get the second change

+The second way can help you practice `git pull` command.